p-christ/nn_builder/README.md

 would create a 3 layer RNN with the first layer being a GRU layer with 10 hidden units, the next layer a LSTM layer with 5 hidden units and the final layer a linear layer with 2 hidden units.

+#### Other notable features

+See this colab notebook for examples on how to use the features:
+* Multiple output heads
+* Embeddings
+* RNN outputting full sequence or final sequence

 ## Contributing

-Together we can make something that is useful for millions of people.
+Together we can make something that is useful for thousands of people.
 Anyone is very welcome to contribute via a pull request.
 Please see the [issues](https://github.com/p-christ/nn_builder/issues) page for ideas on the best areas to contribute to and try to:
 1. Add tests to the tests folder that cover any code you write
 1. Write comments for every function